Crio-Bytes/Miscellaneous/Interfaces_in_Java/README.md

 ### Challenge :
 Now it's your time to show some skills.
 You have to create two interfaces **LandAnimal** and **SeaAnimal** whose parent interface would be **Animal**.
 These two interfaces would be further inherited by a class **Frog**.
 Inheritance hirerarchy is shown below:
 ![Activity3 output](images/Bonus_activity_inheritance_hierarchy.png)
 Now for the implementation part, you're free to do anything.
 You can experiment with abstract methods by choosing arguments and return type of your choice.
 And finally provide implementation for the abstract methods in the **Frog** class.
-Go ahead.
+Go ahead, all the best and
 Happy Coding!!

 # References